Representation Learning for Equivariant Inference with Guarantees: Inference and Learning Guarantees

 Similarly, we use U-statistics to obtain unbiased estimates for orthonormal regularization in \eqref{eq:disentangled_orthonormal_reg}, achieving an effective sample size of $\irrepDim[\isoIdx]N^2$ per isotypic subspace (see \cref{app:symmetric_orthonormality}).
 Consequently, standard \gls{nn} optimization methods can be employed to learn equivariant representations via the approximate model of $\CE$, enabling downstream inference tasks described in the next section.

-\section{Inference and learning guarantees}
+\section{Inference and Learning Guarantees}

 Once training is complete, the learned $\G$-invariant \gls{pmd} from \eqref{eq:pmd_model} can be used, via \eqref{eq:uses_of_conditional_expectation_operator}, for $\G$-equivariant regression and $\G$-invariant conditional probability estimation.
-In summary, these estimates are obtained using a \gls{nn} architecture composed of $\vbfxp$, $\CEmp$, and a final linear layer that delivers the basis expansion coefficients of the target variable in the $\rvy$ representation space $\Lpyp = \operatorname{span}(\vbfyp)$.
-For a full overview of the estimator and its learning guarantees, please refer to \cref{tab:encp_guarantees}; we next elaborate on the theoretical and practical benefits of utilizing such equivariant and disentangled representations.
+These estimates are obtained using a \gls{nn} architecture composed of $\vbfxp$, $\CEmp$, and a final linear layer that delivers the basis expansion coefficients of the target variable in the $\rvy$ representation space $\Lpyp = \operatorname{span}(\vbfyp)$.
+For a summary of the estimates and their learning guarantees refer to \cref{tab:encp_guarantees}.